Embroidered Identity: The Coat of Arms as a Cultural Archive

 -

-Red at RB Leipzig: Not a traditional heritage, but a statement – the sponsor’s energy pulsates in thermochromic pigments that glow more intensely at body temperature
+Red at RB Leipzig: Not a traditional heritage, but a statement – the sponsor's energy pulsates in thermochromic pigments that glow more intensely at body temperature.

-Green Revolution: The circular idea in fabric
+Green Revolution: The concept of circularity in fabric

 The future: Smart textiles and cultural bridges